ARM-software/psa-arch-tests/api-tests/docs/porting_guide_dev_apis.md

   - Create a new directory in platform/targets/<platform_name>.
 For reference, see the existing platform tgt_dev_apis_mbedos_fvp_mps2_m4 directory.
   - cp -rf platform/targets/tgt_dev_apis_mbedos_fvp_mps2_m4/ platform/targets/<platform_name>/
   - Update platform/targets/<platform_name>/target.cfg with your platform detail.
 Refer val/common/val_target.h for structure details.
   - Update platform/targets/<platform_name>/Makefile appropriately to select correct instances of PAL files for compilation.
 To compile dev_apis suites, you must set PSA_IPC_IMPLEMENTED to 0.
-This selects the non-secure PAL instances for the driver services and eliminates IPC dependancy for dev_apis tests.
+This selects the non-secure PAL instances for the driver services and eliminates IPC dependency for dev_apis tests.
   - Refer "PAL API list" section to view list of PAL APIs that must be ported for your target platform.
-These APIs definitions are available in nspe/pal_\*\_intf.c.
+These APIs definitions are available in nspe/<suite_name>/pal_\*\_intf.c.
 These APIs are written for tgt_dev_apis_mbedos_fvp_mps2_m4 platform.
 You can reuse the code if it works for your platform.
 Otherwise you must port them for your platform specific peripherals.
   -  The platform make file is invoked as part of test suite build tool(./setup.sh) step and it creates <build_dir>/BUILD/platform/pal_nspe.a archive.

 **Note**: